 Students must complete a mandatory Work Integrated Learning course.
+In addition, a co-operative education option is available to the students.

 All students must meet the general admission requirements for Mount Royal University programs, as indicated in the Admission section of this calendar.